 What Are The Balustrade Regulations In QLD?

-There are state and federal regulations for balustrades.
+When we carry out pre-purchase building inspections in Brisbane, we adhere to the state and federal regulations for balustrades.
 The reference to wire balustrade regulations is included in these.
 The regulations are the Queensland Government Department of Housing and Public Works’ Deck, Balcony & Window Safety Guidelines and the Federal Government’s Building Code of Australia.

 These regulations include: